-(3) Basis for the Preparation of Financial Statements
+3. Basis for the Preparation of Financial Statements

-(a) Statement of Compliance
+A. Statement of Compliance

 The accompanying consolidated financial statements have been prepared from the accounting records of Scotiabank Perú S.A.A. and Subsidiaries and are presented in accordance with current legal regulation and accounting principles authorized by the SBS and, in the absence of such applicable SBS standards, the International Financial Reporting Standards (IFRS), made official in Peru by the Peruvian Accounting Board (CNC) are applied.
-Such standards comprise the Standards and Interpretations issued or adopted by the International Accounting Standards (IASB), which include the IFRS, International Accounting Standards (IAS), and the Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), or the former Standing Interpretations Committee (SIC), adopted by the IASB and made official by the CNC for their application in Peru.
+Such standards comprise the Standards and Interpretations issued or adopted by the International Accounting Standards (IAS), and the Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), or the former Standing Interpretations Committee (SIC), adopted by the IASB and made official by the CNC for their application in Peru.

-(b) Basis of Measurement
+B. Basis of Measurement